Take the chapter quiz before and after you read this chapter.

 - Pyrazinamide (PZA)

 All 3 drugs are usually given together before breakfast.
-It is very important that the drugs are taken regularly and correctly.
+It is very important that the drugs are taken regularly and correctly every day.
 Hospitalisation and bed rest are usually not needed.
 With correct treatment more than 90% of children with tuberculosis can be cured.

 Children with miliary TB or TB meningitis must be hospitalised.
-A fourth antituberculous drug is added (preferably ethionamide, otherwise ethambutol or streptomycin).
+A fourth anti-TB drug is added (preferably ethionamide).
 These drugs are given at higher doses in TB meningitis and miliary TB.

 - Usually added pyridoxine is not needed.

-With short course treatment from a clinic, the anti-TB drugs are usually given on 5 days of the week only (Monday to Friday).
+With short course treatment from a clinic, the anti-TB drugs are usually given daily.
 Most children can be treated with combination tablets (rifampicin, INH and pyrazinamide or rifampicin and INH alone).
 Usually all 3 drugs are given for 2 months (the initial phase) and then only rifampicin and isoniazid are taken for a further 4 months (continuation phase).
 See Table 8.1 for the usual 6 month treatment regimen.

 Children older than 8 years or children weighing more than 35 kg are treated with 4 drugs (ethambutol added) in the initial phase as with the adult anti-TB treatment regimen.